jedwvv/QAOANeuralTorch/README.md

 ## Goals for improvements over QAOANeural:
 1. Varied dataset structures, such as various classes of Hamiltonian graphs and weights.
 2. Better feature selection from the Hamiltonians.
-3. GPU training (using PyTorch CUDA).
+3. GPU training using PyTorch CUDA.
 4. Varied NN structures.
 5. Varied activation functions.